purplecabbage/phonegap-plugins/iPhone/AdPlugin/README.md

 2. Add the "iAd" framework to your Frameworks folder, and set it to be weak linked (see "Weak Linking the iAd Framework" section below)
 3. Add the .h and .m files to your Plugins folder in your project
 4. Add the .js files to your "www" folder on disk, and add reference(s) to the .js files as <link> tags in your html file(s)
-5. See the sample project "iAdHost" for an example use (examine the code in www/index.html)
+5. See the sample index.html
 6. Make sure you check the "RELEASE NOTES" section below!

 ## Weak Linking the iAd Framework ##